verseles/xpm/README.md

   - Make some post-install for easier common use
 - Include all popular distros
 - Use containers for builds
-- Fallbacks for (or prefer) native pm way
+- Prefer native pm way and falls back to xpm way
 ## Installation

 ## Usage

+## How it works

 ## Architecture
 ## License
 [BSD 4-Clause “Original” or “Old” License](LICENSE.md)